jasonganub/jasonganub.io/_posts/projects/2021-02-01-gojek-goclub.md

     url: "/assets/images/projects/gojek-goclub/screenshot-3.jpg"
     alt: "Red Pineapple website on a mobile device"
 ---
-<p>GoClub is Gojek's loyalty program which is served across numerous services.
-I lead the development, automation, and launch for Transport for both the surge protection and priority allocation benefits.</p>
+<p>I lead the development, automation, and launch for Transport for both the surge protection and priority allocation benefits.</p>